absop/ST-Scheme/README.md

 # Scheme

-Scheme syntax highlighting for Sublime Text 3.
+Scheme syntax highlighting and code formatter for Sublime Text 3.